 - Tommy Lee Jones went to Harvard; his roommate was Al Gore.

-- Erich Segal, author of Love Story, also went to Harvard at the same time, and admitted years later to modelling its protagonist Oliver on a fusion of the two.
+- Erich Segal, author of Love Story, also attended and later taught at Harvard.
+He admitted years later to modelling its protagonist Oliver on a fusion of Jones and Gore.

 - Author William S. Burroughs, Harvard 1936.

 - Civil Rights leader W.E.B.
 Du Bois was Harvard 1890.